MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netrequestcompletewithoutinformation.md

 [!include[NetAdapterCx Beta Prerelease](../netcx-beta-prerelease.md)]

-Completes a NETREQUEST with a supplied completion status.
+Completes a NETREQUEST and supplies a completion status.

 Syntax
 ------